amarprakash1234/delta-project/README.md

-This is our major project - wanderlust
+This is my major project - wanderlust

 Created by - Amar Prakash